Medical Power Supplies

 How are the standards for medical power supplies defined?

-The standards for medical power supplies are primarily defined by the International Electrotechnical Commission (IEC).
-The primary standard that applies to medical equipment safety is IEC 60601-1, but CISPR 11: 2015 also covers some specifications for medical power supplies.
+The standards for medical power supply units are primarily defined by the International Electrotechnical Commission (IEC).
+The primary medical safety standard that applies to medical equipment safety is IEC 60601-1, but CISPR 11: 2015 also covers some specifications for medical power supplies.

 IEC 60601-1/UL 60601-1